-- If R is contained in either of the grid squares of the local hull trees, set p: Tree as the local tree (in a grid square that contains R) with a root that is closest to the t. - completely contain R, set p: Tree as the global tree with a convex hull that contains R; if such a global tree does not exist, pick the global tree with a root that is closest to t.
+• If R is contained in either of the grid squares of the local hull trees, set p:Tree as the local tree (in a grid square that contains R) with a root that is closest to the t.

+• If the grid squares of the local hull trees do not completely contain R, set p:Tree as the global tree with a convex hull that contains R; if such a global tree does not exist, pick the global tree with a root that is closest to t.
 Follow step 6.

-message broadcast with respect to p: Tree according to the following rules:
+Step 6.
+Broadcast to Target Set: Determine target set B for message broadcast with respect to p:Tree according to the following rules: